Your preferences have been updated.

 Aruba Cunucu Houses

 It is absolutely understandable that resorts seek to keep their guests within their grounds to use their restaurants and entertainment facilities, this is how they thrive.
-Travelers accustomed to all-inclusive resorts are conditioned to this, and believe their Caribbean destination is only about sun, sea and hotel dining and nightlife.
+Travelers accustomed to all-inclusive resorts are conditioned to this and believe their Caribbean destination is only about sun, sea and hotel dining and nightlife.
 Aruba, however, has the advantage of being a very safe island, where it is easy and desirable to venture beyond the borders of the resort areas for some truly immersive and authentic island experiences.

-My personal definition of an immersive authentic experience is one that takes you away from the typical tourist scene to acquaint you, or submerse you, if you will, with authentic island culture and the spirit of its people.
+My personal definition of an immersive authentic experience is one that takes you away from the typical tourist scene to acquaint you or submerge you, if you will, with authentic island culture and the spirit of its people.
 Yes, you always receive great hospitality and a warm welcome at Aruba's resorts, (for the most part) but do you really witness the islanders at play, or share what excites, moves and motivates them?
 Do you really get to know them beyond their professional roles as island ambassadors of goodwill?

 Carnival Dancer in San Nicolas

-As visitors, you have the opportunity to do so during every national holiday, weekend events,specialized tours, Carnival, weekly festivals and a myriad number of ways that will please your individual tastes.
+As visitors, you have the opportunity to do so during every national holiday, weekend events, specialized tours, Carnival, weekly festivals and a myriad number of ways that will please your individual tastes.
 As a long-time resident, I have had the good fortune to do this, as well as becoming truly and deeply involved in island life.
 Surprisingly enough, this did not really happen for years after I first came to live here, as I was primarily occupied with a tourist-oriented business, and raising a family.
 It was not until I began working in the Aruban media that I became tangibly aware of the very many ways in which islanders express and enjoy their culture and pastimes.
 Hopefully, readers of this article will not wait so long.

-It behooves me to begin with the ultimate authentic experience: Aruba's Carnival.
+It behooves me, to begin with, the ultimate authentic experience: Aruba's Carnival.
 Of course, your concierge will be happy to recommend you take in any of the many, MANY parades and events taking place during the season, beginning from the first Saturday night in January with Fakkel Optocht, or Torch Parade, to the final Grand Parade in Oranjestad.
-The Torch Parade is an ebullient welcome event, where costumes are casual and the carnival royalty from the previous year, the kings, queens and jesters, make one final appearance before passing on their crowns to newly elected aristocrats.
+The Torch Parade is an ebullient welcome event, where costumes are casual and the carnival royalty from the previous year, the kings, queens, and jesters, make one final appearance before passing on their crowns to newly elected aristocrats.

-The Grand Parade in Oranjestad, which takes place on the Sunday prior to Ash Wednesday, is the most opulent of the parades, where carnival groups pull out all the stops in regards to costumes, road pieces and floats.
+The Grand Parade in Oranjestad, which takes place on the Sunday prior to Ash Wednesday, is the most opulent of the parades, where carnival groups pull out all the stops in regards to costumes, road pieces, and floats.
 It is an homage to the creative talents of dedicated carnivalistas, whose imaginations know no bounds.

 What visitors will particularly enjoy is all the activity on the periphery of the actual parade; vendors selling special sweets and treats not always available during the year, and how eager islanders will be to welcome them to share a spot along the parade route.
 It is very possible you will be rewarded with cold beer and snacks for your interest, along with carnival history and insider's commentary on the excellence of the efforts (or lack thereof) from each carnival group; everyone is a critic.

 I have always had a particular affection for the final night of Carnival, and the "Burning of Momo," a figure in effigy that represents all the craziness that is Carnival.
 It is a smaller parade and a more casual ambiance.
 Tradition demands that at the stroke of midnight on the eve of Ash Wednesday, "Momo" is ignited, thus putting to rest the spirit of this year's carnival, only to rise from the ashes like a phoenix, to enliven the next year's event.
 If there are any Carnival events taking place during your visit, be sure to attend.
-A full schedule can be found on www.aruba.com or the website of the acknowledged "bible" of Carnival, Bacchanal.
+A full schedule can be found on the Aruba Events Calendar or the website of the acknowledged "bible" of Carnival, Bacchanal.

 There are island tours, and then there are ISLAND TOURS that take you completely off the beaten track, with very limited numbers, where you feel you are out with friends and family, rather than on a formal tour.